 - Vertical Recoil – Vertical Recoil is how much your weapon moves upwards while shooting.
 Equip Muzzle, Underbarrel or Rear grip attachments to reduce vertical recoil

-- Lateral Recoil – lateral recoil is how much your weapon moves side to side while shooting.
+- Lateral Recoil – lateral recoil is how much your weapon moves from side to side while shooting.
 Equip Muzzle or Stock attachments to reduce lateral recoil

 - ADS Bullet Spread Accuracy – this means how accurate and tight your bullet spread when shooting with an optic.
-Usually each bullet doesn’t land on the same spot.
+Usually, each bullet doesn’t land on the same spot.
 So, the tighter your spread the better.
 Equip Rear Grip or Barrel attachments for better ADS bullet accuracy

 - Hip Fire Accuracy – this means how accurate and tight your bullet spread when shooting without an optic.
-Equip Laser and Underbarrel attachments for better hip fire accuracy
+Equip Laser and Underbarrel attachments for better hip-fire accuracy

 - ADS Speed – ADS speed indicates how fast you can scope in your weapon.
 Equip Stock, Barrel or Rear Grip attachments for a better ADS speed

 - ADS Movement Speed – this indicates your movement speed while scoping your weapon.
-Usually you move much slower while scoping.
+Usually, you move much slower while scoping.
 Equip Stock attachments for better ADS movement speed

 - Sprint-To-Fire Speed – This indicates your movement speed while hip firing.
-Equip Laser or Rear Grip attachments for better sprint to fire speed
+Equip Laser or Rear Grip attachments for the better sprint to fire speed

 - Hidden Muzzle Flash – when you are shooting enemies can see flames from your weapon.
 This will hide it.
 Equip Muzzle attachments to hide such flashes